AlexDjangoX/backend-worksheet/README.md

 ```

 3. ❓ **Describe the basic structure of an Express.js application.
-What are routes and how are they defined?
+What are routes and how are they defined?(✅)
 How does middleware fit into the request-response cycle, and what purpose does it serve in Express.js?**

 ```